Starting new plants from hardwood cuttings is a slow but reliable way to grow free plants from many deciduous shrubs and vines.

 Growing Medium

-- Growing medium options include coarse builder’s sand (not fine sand), coarse grit (I use bags of coarse poultry grit from the farm supply store), or a mixture of peat, perlite, and compost.
+- Growing medium options include coarse builderโs sand (not fine sand), coarse grit (I use bags of coarse poultry grit from the farm supply store), or a mixture of peat, perlite, and compost.
 If you have a friendly local grower, ask them what they like best.

 Planting Depth

 - Plant the cutting so that two nodes are in the growing medium and the top two are above the soil.
+The new roots will form at these nodes.

 Containers or in a Garden Bed